cncjs/cncjs/e2e/README.md

 `$21=0` and `$22=0` has no soft limits, no hard limits and no homing, so nothing in firmware will stop an over-travel.

+That symmetry depends entirely on `jog()` waiting for the move to land rather than for the controller to report Idle.
+Right after the click the command has not left the browser, so the controller is still Idle and a state-based wait returns immediately — the spec then ends, the page is torn down mid-move, and the return leg never reaches the machine.
+An early version of this helper did exactly that and left X a millimetre off origin.
+If you change `jog()`, verify afterwards that the machine is back where it started **and** reports Idle, not Run.

 This tier exists because the smoke tier structurally cannot see a whole class of regression: it never opens a serial port, so every code path behind `serialport:open` is invisible to it.
 The xterm upgrade that broke